jhartz/hhls/README.md

 ## Pre-reqs

 The computer acting as the server must have a recent version of [node.js](http://www.nodejs.org/) and [npm](https://npmjs.org/) (usually installed with node.js).

-Additionally, to install dependencies and start the server, you should have basic experience using the terminal.
+HHLS has a few node.js dependencies; to install these, run `npm install` in a terminal in the root directory of the codebase.
+Also, make sure the submodule in `modules/jsonsettings/` is there (if you cloned the git repo, run `git submodule init` and/or `git submodule update`).

 Any computers connecting to the server as a *control* or a *client* must have a modern web browser, such as the latest version of Firefox or Chrome.
 The HHLS Client Add-on (optional) requires Firefox 14 or later.

-## Getting Started
+## Configuring HHLS

-1. Install the node.js dependencies by running `npm install` inside the root directory.
-Also, make sure the submodule in `modules/jsonsettings/` is there (if you cloned the git repo, run `git submodule init` and/or `git submodule update`).
-2. If desired, modify the config in `config.js`.
+Aside from diving into the code, HHLS only offers a few basic configuration options, stored in the `config.js` file.

 - `exports.PORT` is the port on which the HTTP server will run.
-    - `exports.VIDEOS_DIR` is a directory containing videos for use by the HHLS *control*, if you choose to use this feature.
+- `exports.VIDEOS_DIR` is a directory containing videos for use by the HHLS *control*, if you choose to use this feature (see step 3 in "Getting Started" below and `examples/videos/README`).
-    - `exports.SOUNDS_DIR` is a directory containing any sounds used as part of the effects.
+- `exports.SOUNDS_DIR` is a directory containing any sounds used as part of the effects (see `examples/sounds/README`).
-    - `exports.RESOURCES_DIR` is a directory containing any downloads or resources that should be made available to other computers on the network (see step 4).
+- `exports.RESOURCES_DIR` is a directory containing any downloads or resources that should be made available to other computers on the network (see step 2 in "Getting Started" below and `examples/resources/README`).
 - `exports.SETTINGS_DIR` is a directory where the HHLS server stores its data; it **must** be writable by the node process.

+## Getting Started

-3. Start the server by running `scripts/dev` or `node server.js`.
+1. After taking care of the pre-reqs and configuration (above), start the server by running `scripts/dev` or `node server.js`.
-4. From a web browser on the server or another computer on the network, connect to the server through the port specified in `config.js` (example: `http://my.server.ip.here:8080`).
+2. From a web browser on the server or another computer on the network, connect to the server through the port specified in `config.js` (example: `http://my.server.ip.here:8080`).
 If all goes well, you will reach a page with two sections: on the left are links to the different parts of HHLS, and on the right are a list of the files available for download from the directory specified by `exports.RESOURCES_DIR` in `config.js`.
 This can be used as a simple system for distributing necessary files to other computers on the network.
-5. Start by clicking "Control" to go the control page.
+3. Start by clicking "Control" to go the control page.
 This page is broken up into sections; to minimize an opened section, click its title bar, or to maximize a minimized section, click its button in the bar at the bottom of the page.
 Using the sections on the control page, you can...
     - set up different channels on which clients can listen ("Manage Channels" button in "Effects Controller" section)
     - manually send effects to clients ("Effects Controller" section)
     - make keyboard shortcuts for effects ("Keyboard Shortcuts" button in "Effects Controller")